 NSE Nifty 50 index chart

-Weekly technical indicators are showing signs of bullishness.
-MACD has formed a bullish ‘rounding bottom’ pattern and moved up to touch its falling signal line in negative zone.
-ROC is touching its falling 10 week MA and is poised to emerge from its oversold zone.
+Weekly technical indicators are still bearish, but showing some signs of turning around.
+MACD is falling below its signal line in positive zone.
+ROC is below its falling 10 week MA inside its oversold zone.
+RSI bounced up weakly from the edge of its oversold zone.
+Slow stochastic is trying to emerge from its oversold zone.